rharbird/microbit-challenges/docs/source/tutorials/music.rst

 ================
 Describe the more advanced functions if there are any.

-Ideas for Projects with the Compass
+Ideas for Projects with Music
 ===================================
 * List projects that students can make with the microbit.